NysB/Project4/README.md

 ## Introduction

-The main goal of this project is to create a tool that allows users to input various parameters, such as gender, marital status, dependents, educational level, loan amount, etc. and predict whether they will be approved for a home loan by using Machine Learning models, HTML/CSS, Python Flask_powered API.
+The main goal of this project is to create a tool that allows users to input various parameters, such as gender, marital status, dependents, educational level, loan amount, etc. and predict whether they will be approved for a home loan.
+Technologies we use are Machine Learning (ML), HTML/CSS, Python Flask_powered API.

 ## How to use